 The Council accounts for the effect of any uncertain tax positions based on a "more likely than not" threshold to the recognition of the tax positions being sustained based on the technical merits of the position under scrutiny by the applicable taxing authority.
-If a tax position or positions are deemed to result in uncertainties of those positions, the unrecognized tax benefit is estimated based on a "cumulative probability assessment" that aggregates the estimated tax liability for all uncertain tax positions.
-The Council has identified its tax status as a tax-exempt entity as its only significant tax position; however, the Council has determined that such tax position does not result in an uncertainty requiring recognition.
-The Council is not currently under examination by any taxing jurisdiction.
+If a tax position or positions are deemed to result in uncertainties of those positions, the unrecognized tax benefit is estimated based on a "cumulative probability assessment" that aggregates the estimated tax liability for all uncertain tax position; however, the Council has identified its tax status as a tax-exempt entity as its only significant tax position; however, the Council is not currently under examination by any taxing jurisdiction.
 The Council's federal returns are generally open for examination for three years following the date filed.